 Ife Head: Significance Of The Head ‘Ori’ In Yoruba Ancient And Present Beliefs

-In 1938 at Wunmonije Compound in Ife, Nigeria, construction works in the grounds of a royal palace in Ife, Nigeria, accidentally revealed a beautiful, free-standing brass head cast.
+In 1938, at Wunmonije Compound in Ife, Nigeria, construction works on the grounds of a royal palace in Ife, Nigeria, accidentally revealed a beautiful, free-standing brass head cast.

-The head, which was created using the lost wax technique, is one of thirteen brass heads, all discovered at the same site.
+The head, created using the lost wax technique, is one of thirteen brass heads, all discovered at the same site.

 The Importance Of The Head In Yoruba Sculpture

-Like many other African peoples, the Yoruba of western Nigeria, the Yoruba people regard the head (“ori”) as the seat of the divine power of the Supreme Being.
-In the person’s life, the head is the life source and a vital instrument controlling destiny and personality.
-The Yoruba people particularly highlighted the head like the crown of the body and the place where the soul dwells.
+Like many other African peoples, the Yoruba of western Nigeria, the Yoruba people regard the head ("ori") as the seat of the divine power of the Supreme Being.
+In the person's life, the head is the life source and a vital instrument controlling destiny and personality.
+The Yoruba people particularly highlighted the head as the body's crown and the place where the soul dwells.

-It is a human head that decides about one’s identity, communication, and perception.
+A human head decides about one's identity, communication, and perception.

 Therefore, in Yoruba’s art, the head is the most elaborately formed part of Yoruba figure sculpture.

-As it agrees with the tradition, it is perhaps not surprising that nearly all of the Ife metal sculptures that we know (there are only about thirty of them) depict heads.
-But when finally, a full figure was discovered at Ife, the head was just about a quarter of the body, as it usually is with the typical proportion characterizing much of African art.
+As it agrees with the tradition, it is perhaps not surprising that nearly all of the Ife metal sculptures that we know (only about thirty) depict heads.
+But when a full figure was finally discovered at Ife, the head was just about a quarter of the body, as it usually is with the typical proportion characterizing much of African art.

 Use Of The Head Is Unknown

-The identification of the Ife Head (a little smaller than life-size) remains uncertain, but it is dated to 1400– 1500 AD and the head is African and a royal figure.
-Its elaborate beaded headdress, maybe a representation of a crown associated with an Ooni, a ruler of Ife.
+The identification of the Ife Head (a little smaller than life-size) remains uncertain, but it is dated to 1400– 1500 AD, and the head is African and a royal figure.
+Its elaborate beaded headdress may represent a crown associated with an Ooni, a ruler of Ife.

-As the head could not stand on its own, it might have been attached to a wooden body.
-It has been suggested that the artifact might have been used in ceremonies and/or in processions during the absence of the ruler or because he was already dead.
+The head could not stand independently so that it might have been attached to a wooden body.
+The artifact may have been used in ceremonies and processions during the ruler's absence or because he was already dead.

 The Ife Head Associated With Legendary Homeland Of The Yoruba

-The oral traditions of the Yoruba people say that Ife was the place where both civilization and its life, began.
-Ife is the legendary homeland of the Yoruba peoples and its sacred ruler, the Ooni.
+The oral traditions of the Yoruba people say that Ife was where civilization and its life began.
+Ife is the legendary homeland of the Yoruba people and its sacred ruler, the Ooni.
 This sacred figure is still worshiped among the Yoruba as the descendant of the original creator gods.

-The art of Ife contains a large number of sculptures in brass, copper, terracotta, and stone, and all of them were discovered at different sites in the city.
-When the Ife sculptures first presented to the western world, they were compared with the classical art traditions of ancient Rome and Greece.
+The art of Ife contains many sculptures in brass, copper, terracotta, and stone, all discovered at different sites in the city.
+When the Ife sculptures were first presented to the Western world, they were compared with the classical art traditions of ancient Rome and Greece.

 Destiny Written In Inner Head Cannot Be Altered

-Thus he makes a living human being that is directed to another deity that is responsible for creating of the inner heads.
+Thus, he makes a living human being directed to another deity responsible for creating the inner heads.

-The person who has chosen a good inner head will be lucky and prosperous in life; another person who is always unlucky in life is considered to possess a bad inner head.
+The person who has chosen an excellent inner head will be lucky and prosperous; another person who is always unlucky in life is considered to possess a bad inner head.

 But the problem is that the bad inner head can never be altered, which is confirmed by the Yoruba saying: